Eazy1112/Markdown-Demo/Page2.md

 # Micronutrients and Their Importance

-In this section, we’ll discuss the importance of vitamins and minerals, known as micronutrients.
+In this section, we’ll discuss the importance of vitamins, known as micronutrients.
 While they are needed in smaller amounts than macronutrients, they are crucial for maintaining health.

 ## Table of Contents
 - [Vitamins](#vitamins)